 State law encourages jurisdictions to allow institutions to provide housing on their properties.
 SB 4 (2023), the Affordable Housing on Faith Lands Act, specifically guarantees by-right approval of housing for qualifying projects on properties owned by faith-based institutions and non-profit colleges.
 The City will adopt a new Institutional Density District (IDD) to facilitate such production and rezone sites A and R in the RHNA sites inventory to IDD.
 The new district will allow up to 40 units per acre.
 In addition, the City will outreach to other local faith-based institutions and qualifying institutions informing them of the new regulations.
+(As of January 2024, only one other religious institution owned property in Clayton; the institution had advertised its property for sale at that time, identifying its potential for residential use.)

-Time Frame: Establishment of Institutional Density District and rezoning of sites A and R by January 31,

-Outreach to faith-based institutions beginning mid-2024 and throughout planning period densities, mixed-use properties in the Town Center, properties owned by religious institutions that have surplus parking areas capable of supporting residential development, and accessory dwelling units (ADUs).
+Time Frame: Establishment of Institutional Density District and rezoning of sites A and R by January 31, 2024 Outreach to faith-based institutions beginning mid-2024 and throughout planning period Funding: General Fund, grants densities, mixed-use properties in the Town Center, properties owned by religious institutions that have surplus parking areas capable of supporting residential development, and accessory dwelling units (ADUs).
 As of 2022, General Plan land use policy and zoning do not have capacity sufficient to support this level of development; therefore, General Plan and zoning amendments are required to accommodate the RHNA.
 Program D below identifies the amendments the City will undertake to ensure that land use policies and regulations can support the RHNA.